KyrylOTheRylo/simpleparser/README.md

 # simpleparser
-Simple parser for a car registration database
+Simple parser from a car registration database

+Returning an csv file with info about renault kadjar in db